PERICLEAN SCHOLAR AWARDS SUB-COMMITTEE (PSAS)

 Letters of nomination should outline the project’s strengths and offer a context to guide the committee members as they review the work.

-The Periclean Scholar Awards committee strongly urges those advising senior work to caution students to be alert to the submission deadline of Friday, April 15, as eligible projects must be submitted by that day.
+The Periclean Scholar Awards committee strongly urges those advising senior work to caution students to be alert to the submission deadline of Friday, April 14, as eligible projects must be submitted by that day.
 Partially completed projects cannot be submitted, and the committee cannot accept late entries in the competition.
+Performances scheduled on or before April 28 may still be considered as long as the faculty nomination is submitted by the April 14 deadline.

 Periclean Scholar Awards Guidelines: Nomination Letters